Can one woman’s prayers change the world?

-Thank you to Revell and the author for my complimentary copy of Redeeming Grace: Ruth’s Story, which I received in exchange for my honest review.
+Thank you to Revell and Jill Eileen Smith for my complimentary copy of A Passionate Hope, which I received for my honest review.

-Have you read Redeeming Grace?
-Do you plan to read it?
+Do you plan to read A Passionate Hope?
 Let me know your thoughts.

 Publisher: Revell (a division of Baker Publishing)